Tazy432/Assembly/README.md

 # Assembly
 A bunch of simple problems solved using a low level programming language( asm / assembly) .
-The titles are suggestive , inside every problem is the requirement
+The titles are suggestive , inside each problem is the requirement